Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 2. The larger the RMSE, the larger the difference between the predicted and observed values.
 This means the worse a model fits the data.
 3. Conversely, the smaller the RMSE, the better a model is able to fit the data.
+4. One nice property of RMSE is that the error is given in the units being measured, so you can tell very directly how incorrect the model might be on the unseen data.
 ```

 **Data Dredging:** It is the statistical manipulation of data in order to find patterns which can be presented as statistically significant, when in reality there is no underlying effect.